NoroffFEU/development-platforms/web-hosting-case-study.md

 ### Website Builder

-Website builder is a tool or program that can help you create a website without actual manual code editing.
-There is two times of website builders:
+Website builder is a tool or program that can help you create a website without manual code editing.
+There are two types of website builders:

 - Offline Website Builders